blacree/folder_file_downloader/README.md

 # upload_to_client
-Download all the files in a folder including those contained in sub-folders This script can also be used to send a single file to a client or clients.
+Download all the files in a folder including those contained in sub-folders over a network This script is used to send a single file or multiple files to a client or clients.

 This is a custom python script that helps to download the files contained in a folder and it's subfolders.
 This is very useful when you have terminal access to a target computer and do not want to download the contents of a folder one by one.